Introduction

 |---|---|---|

-| Pre-filter | Build separate search indexes for each group | Faster searches, but more storage and more indexes to manage |
+| Pre-filter | Build separate search indexes for each group | Faster searches, but more storage and indexes to manage |

-| Post-filter | Search everything, then remove restricted results | Simpler to set up, but you might end up with too few results if most get filtered |
+| Post-filter | Search everything, then remove restricted results | Simpler, but you might end up with too few results |

-| Built-in filtering | Use a vector database that supports filtering natively (like Pinecone or Weaviate) | Best option for production because it filters during the search itself, so you always get the right number of results |
+| Built-in filtering | Use a vector database that supports filtering natively (Pinecone, Weaviate) | Best for production because it filters during the search itself |

 Watch out for